LivePersonInc/faas-cli/README.md

 The LivePerson Functions Command Line Interface (CLI) is an open-source command-line tool provided by LivePerson that enables developers to create, edit and process their functions on their local development machines, in their favorite IDE of their choice.
 That way it’s very easy to keep the source code under version control in any Source Control Management (SCM).

-The CLI offers nearly all functionality from the platfrom (e.g. deploy, undeploy and invoke).
+The CLI offers nearly all functionality from the platform (e.g. deploy, undeploy and invoke).

 Besides that it offers many commands to support developers during the development of a function (e.g. pull, push and debug).